 Each lead scoring type is characterized by a score of points that capture the lead’s readiness to convert to different conversions you defined.
 You specify a lead’s readiness using engagement stages of each lead scoring type.
 For example, you can define stages “Leads” between 50 and 100 points and “Qualified Leads” above 100 points.
-Contacts pass a stage once they reach the stage threshold.
+Visitors pass a stage once they reach the stage threshold.

 NOTE: Since the “Qualified leads” stage is closer to conversion than the “Leads” stage, the threshold for the former needs to be higher than the threshold for the latter.

-The bigger score contacts accumulate within a certain lead scoring type, the closer they are to conversion, that is, the higher engagement stage of the lead scoring type they reach.
+The bigger score visitors accumulate within a certain lead scoring type, the closer they are to conversion, that is, the higher engagement stage of the lead scoring type they reach.
 The higher the score value, the more qualified the lead is.

 Rules are not bound to one lead scoring type and can be scored against any type with different values (anything different from zero is considered), depending on your requirements.